 \subsubsection{Data missing in recommender systems}

 The data utilized in recommender systems is typically limited, which cannot cover all possible user-item feedback.
-For example, a user has only rated a small ratio of clicked movies; or the user purchasing the camera is not recorded to buy a camera lens and a roll film, which is intuitively reasonable.
+For example, a user has only rated a small ratio of clicked movies; or the user purchasing the camera is not recorded as having bought a camera lens and a roll film, which is intuitively reasonable.
 Therefore, the obtained data cannot fully represent the users' interest, leading to sub-optimal results for existing recommendation methods.
-First, the interaction data observed is constrained by the already-deployed recommendation policy of recommender system~\cite{saito2020asymmetric}.
-Users can interact with specific items only if these items are exposed to them, which strongly correlates with the recommender system's intrinsic strategy.
+First, the interaction data observed is constrained by the already-deployed recommendation policy of the recommender system~\cite{saito2020asymmetric}.
+Users can only interact with specific items if these items are exposed to them, which strongly correlates with the recommender system's intrinsic strategy.
 In addition, users may refuse to give feedback~\cite{wang2019doubly}.
-For example, on movie rating websites such as Douban\footnote{https://www.douban.com}, users may only rate a few of the movies they have seen.
+For example, on movie rating websites such as IMDB or Douban\footnote{https://www.douban.com}, users may only rate a few of the movies they have watched.
 Under this condition, it becomes more challenging to model users' interests.
 Besides, features of users and items can also be missing in real-world recommender systems due to the high cost of feature collection.